This article goes into the nitty-gritty details of how reading mode parses certain metadata about articles from webpages.

 Instaparser (Open Graph Protocol)

-I was really surprised to learn that only Instaparser uses Open Graph Protocol metadata.
+I was surprised to learn that only Instaparser uses Open Graph Protocol metadata.
 This is the metadata tags that Facebook and other social networks use to extract metadata from websites and generate rich-link sharing experiences.
 They’re widely supported by all major news websites and blogs.

 I’ve discussed limitations of RDFa parsers used by social media websites in the past.
-E.g. the property attribute is supposed to contain space-separated values, but the social networks as well as Instaparser can only process metadata if the property attribute is a single value and contains no spaces.
+The property attribute is supposed to contain space-separated values, but the social networks as well as Instaparser can only process metadata if the property attribute is a single value and contains no spaces.
 Instapaper also has issues recognizing meta tags if they’ve got unexpected extra attributes.

 Instaparser uses a non-standards compliant Resource Description Framework in Attribute (RDFa) parser to extract Open Graph Protocol (OGP) metadata including the title and byline author complete with publication date